 |11||Runner Up||David Mantese||1155||Manchester, CT|

 |12||Winner||Mary Bern Yaeger||4304||Homewood, AL|

 Tell Us About Your Programs

 Help us improve the Service Program activities offered by the Supreme Council office by sending reports on your council’s successful activities and/or any suggestions you may have on improving our programs.
-Send this information to Fraternal Services, Service Program Suggestions, 1 Columbus Plaza, New Haven, CT 06510-3326 or contact us.
+Send this information to Fraternal Mission Dept., Service Program Suggestions, 1 Columbus Plaza, New Haven, CT 06510-3326 or contact us.
 Please include “Service Program Suggestions” in the subject line.